mrouhi13/thiswayyoufools/README.md

-# This Way You Fools
+# This Way, You Fools
 #### Aug.
 2018

-This is my personal blog where I try to share my experiences in all interesting topics.
+This is my blog where I try to share my experiences on all interesting topics.

 ### A statically generated blog  using Next.js, Markdown, and TypeScript